 The game’s soundtrack is comprised of heavily experimental electronic tunes that manage to create an atmosphere of simultaneous tension, dread, and awe via the clever use of a wide variety of samples, synth instruments, and ambient sounds.
 One of the standout tracks is “ADAM”, which gets used on the game’s most intense battles and the console versions’ CG intro.

-G-Darius was released for the PS1 and PC, with the former being published by the then-small THQ.
+G-Darius was ported to the PS1 and PC, with the former being published by the then-small THQ.
 The PS1 version looks nearly arcade-perfect (the FX-1B arcade board is similar to the PS1 hardware), with the most notable difference between it and the arcade being the addition of Beginner and Boss Battle modes.
 However, there’s quite a bit of slowdown, and the music cuts out in the middle of the stage during the branching paths, and sometimes doesn’t even resume, leaving just sound effects.
 Also, the cutscenes are now full motion video rather than rendered in the game engine.

 The version closest to the arcade original, however, is the one included as an extra exclusively on the PS2 version of the Taito Legends 2/Taito Memories Joukan compilation.
 It runs much more smoothly than the PS1 version, though it still uses FMV for the cutscenes.
 Exclusive to the arcades is G. Darius Ver.
 2, which makes assorted balance tweaks, including a Beginner mode, full auto-fire, and boss timers.

 The endings in G-Darius are even weirder than the previous ones.
 The best?
 The two ships are destroyed, as the pilots drift in some bizarre void.
-As they float toward each other, they begin to disintegrate …and as their lips touch, there is absolutely nothing left of them.
+As they float toward each other, they begin to disintegrate… and as their lips touch, there is absolutely nothing left of them.
 It’s the creepiest thing in ANY video game, and is actually weirder than the ending where they change into a bird.